virtual-labs/exp-forming-sentences-1-iiith/experiment/procedure.md

 **NOTE**:

-1. If a wrong sentence is formed, '''Re-form the sentence''' is available for re-setting.
+1. If a wrong sentence is formed, ```Re-form the sentence``` is available for re-setting.
-2. You can check whether the formed sentence is a valid or not by clicking '''Checking the correctness of this statement'''
+2. You can check whether the formed sentence is a valid or not by clicking ```Checking the correctness of this statement```
-3. For a wrong sentence, you can get the correct sentence by clicking '''Get correct sentence'''
+3. For a wrong sentence, you can get the correct sentence by clicking ```Get correct sentence```